How San Bernardino Delivered Effective, Personalized ELD Support and Saw Rapid Growth

 Ongoing Partnership and Support

-The Summit K12 team provided exceptional support, with prompt responses via email or text, proactive check-ins, and personalized guidance.
-Their commitment to adapting the platform for SBCSS’s nontraditional environment made a lasting impression.
+The Summit K12 team provided exceptional support throughout — prompt responses, proactive check-ins, and a genuine commitment to adapting the platform for a nontraditional environment.
+That responsiveness made a lasting impression.